 All students must participate in the rotation matching process.
 In those situations where matched rotation assignments would create a hardship, students may request hardship consideration for experiential rotations by completing a Hardship Application and submitting the completed form to the Office of Experiential Education no later than the application deadline date, which will be set and announced by the Office.
-Since no single policy can address every situation, each request will be addressed on its own merits by the Assistant Dean of Experiential Education and Community Engagement, and the Assistant Director of Experiential Education.
+Since no single policy can address every situation, each request will be addressed on its own merits by the Office of Experiential Education.

 No guarantee can be made that options which fully address the student's situation can be identified.
-All students must comply with Experiential Education curricular requirements and cannot skip a requirement if the only options for completion is a location unsatisfactory to the student.
+All students must comply with Experiential Education curricular requirements and cannot skip a requirement if the only option for completion is a location unsatisfactory to the student.